-The IRS noted in its announcement that its treatment of same-sex couples as married for all federal tax purposes includes estate tax provisions.
+Two years ago, the IRS noted in its announcement that its treatment of same-sex couples as married for all federal tax purposes includes estate tax provisions.
 It was, after all, an estate tax issue filed by a New York widow following her wife's death that led to the invalidation of the DOMA definition of marriage.

 Twenty states collect estate tax, inheritance tax or both.
 As with the federal law, most exempt a portion of an estate, typically $1 million or less, from taxation.
-Where an inheritance tax is in place, spouses and in some cases certain other family heirs are allowed to inherit property without any limits.

 Taxation of estates or property left to heirs